-We propose an architectural framework for a tool that addresses the four possible scenarios presented in Section \ref{sect:motivation}.
-This framework takes as input a code fragment and provides different support for detecting \ac{satd} and generating \ac{satd} comments.
-The framework first checks if the input code fragment contains a comment, and then determines if that comment is an SATD.
-If a comment is not associated with a code fragment, the framework processes and analyses the code fragment to determine if it contains a technical debt.
-If a technical debt is detected, it automatically generates a SATD comment which can be attached with the code fragment.

-The design of this framework consists of multiple components that are distributed in two \emph{Processing Lines} and four \emph{Processing Stations} (see Figure \ref{fw_arch_des}).
-The two processing lines are the \ac{cpl} and the \ac{scpl}.
-The four processing stations are Data Processing, Data Vectorisation, \ac{satd} Identification, and \ac{satd} Comment Generation.
-These framework components operate in a chronological manner to achieve the main objective of providing \ac{satd} Identification and Description services.
+We propose an automated framework called SATDID that addresses the problems introduced by scenarios like the ones in Section \ref{sect:motivation}.
+There are two main technical challenges facing SATDID, namely \emph{i) recommending when hidden instances of technical debt in code should be self-admitted}, and \emph{ii) generating SATD comments describing the hidden TD in the identified code fragments}.
+SATDID's design consists of multiple components that are distributed across four processing modules (see Figure \ref{fw_arch_des}) to address these challenges.
+The four processing modules are Data Processing, Data Vectorisation, \ac{satd} Identification, and \ac{satd} Comment Generation.
+The first two modules prepare for and facilitate facing the technical challenges while the last two modules are responsible for the direct handling with them.
+These framework components operate in a chronological manner to achieve the main objective of providing \ac{satd} recommendation and description services.

-The input code fragment is directed to one of the two processing lines depending on its content.
-If the input includes a comment, it will be directed to the \ac{cpl}.
-If no comment is provided, the input will be directed to the \ac{scpl}.